FaradayRF/Faraday-Software/Tutorials/Tutorials/1-Basic Proxy Interactions And Programming/0-Proxy_Basics/Readme.md

-# Tutorial - Proxy Basics
+# Tutorial - Proxy Interaction Basics

 This tutorial will introduce key concepts and interactions with the Faraday UART proxy that allows communication between a host computer and local Faraday devices.
 The supplied proxy program is the main method of interaction with Faraday's over a local computer host connection and provides this functionality over a RESTful API on localhost.